ethberlin-hackathon/ETHBerlin-Bounties/README.md

 #### 4.2) How to submit

-- **Open track bounties** Your project needs to be submitted to **Devpost** and you should create a pull request on the issue the Gitcoin bounty is associated with. , before Sunday at 12pm, and you can submit your project by creating a pull request on the [Open Track Bounty](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties/issues/2) issue.
+- **Open track bounties** Your project needs to be submitted to **Devpost** and you should create a pull request on the [Open Track Bounty](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties/issues/2) issue the Gitcoin bounty is associated.
+Submissions must be in before **Sunday at 12pm** to be eligible!
-- **Sponsored bounties** If you want your project considered for particular bounties (eg. Aragon, Status, The Graph, etc), you can submit your project by creating a pull request on the issue the Gitcoin bounty is associated with.
+- **Sponsored bounties** If you want your project considered for particular bounties (eg. Aragon, Status, The Graph, etc), you can submit your project by creating a pull request on the issue the Gitcoin bounty is associated with and submitting work by clicking `submit work` on the associated Gitcoin page.
 - **Community Improvement Prizes** You know the drill, again through the bounty issue ;)
 - **People’s Choice Award** Nothing required, just buidl.

 You can apply to multiple prizes simultaneously, if you think your project conforms to each one's judging criteria.

-You can open a PR before the submission deadline and continue to work, but all materials must be finalized *before* the end of the hackathon.
+You can open a PR before the submission deadline and continue to work, but all materials must be finalized and you must `submit work` on the relevant Gitcoin bounties *before* the end of the hackathon.
 Any commits to your project submission after the deadline will not be considered.

 ### 5) After the hackathon